Tropical Atlantic, Gulf of Mexico

 While NOAA has made steady progress in forecasting the track of a hurricane, forecasting hurricane rapid intensification—wind speeds increasing 30 knots in 24 hours or less—remains a significant challenge.
 To improve understanding of hurricane rapid intensification, scientists need to understand the ocean processes that are occurring as intensity increases, which means collecting data immediately before and during a storm.

-In July 2021, NOAA and Saildrone deployed five Explorer uncrewed surface vehicles (USVs) equipped with ruggedized “hurricane wings” designed especially for operating in winds over 90 mph and waves over 50 feet.
-The goal of the mission was to measure near-surface atmospheric and upper-ocean parameters to calculate energy and momentum fluxes between the atmosphere and ocean outside and within hurricanes.
+In 2021, NOAA and Saildrone launched a multiyear mission to deploy Explorer-class uncrewed surface vehicles (USVs) into tropical storms and hurricanes.
+The goal of the mission is to measure near-surface atmospheric and upper-ocean parameters to calculate energy and momentum fluxes between the atmosphere and ocean outside and within hurricanes.
 The observations collected would be used to understand how ocean-atmosphere interaction affects hurricane intensity and improve hurricane prediction models.

 The vehicles are equipped with ruggedized “hurricane wings” designed especially for operating in winds over 78 knots and waves over 15.2 meters.
 They are strategically positioned in operational areas in the Tropical Atlantic and Gulf of Mexico that have a high likelihood of encountering a hurricane, based on historical track data.
 NOAA and Saildrone Mission Control work together to task the vehicles into as many storms as possible.

 The USVs transmit meteorological and oceanographic data, including air temperature and relative humidity, barometric pressure, wind speed and direction, water temperature and salinity, sea surface temperature, and wave height and period from the eastern tropical Atlantic in near real time; the NRT data is used to improve ocean-atmosphere initial conditions in forecast models.